HectorMG02/Sentisis-Challenge/README.md

         (ok) 5- To exit the modal, it is necessary to click outside the modal.

-- Finally: Add some unit tests and e2e tests to validate the whole process.
+(ok) - Finally: Add some unit tests and e2e tests to validate the whole process.

 > This is the data [endpoint](https://my-json-server.typicode.com/davidan90/demo/tickets).
 >